icpmtech/Stock-Markets-To-React-Developers/README.md

-# Chapter: Contributing to the Stock Tracker App
+# Contributing to the Stock Tracker App

 Welcome to the Stock Tracker App project!
 This application is designed to provide React developers with real-time financial data, market trends, and news aggregation to support informed investment decisions.
 Whether you're new to financial applications or an experienced developer looking to contribute to an open-source project, your contributions are valuable to us.